Founder of Bohen.

-Well ... to be honest, on one hand, I love this watch because it symbolizes a person I love deeply.
+Well ... to be honest, on one hand, I love this watch because it symbolizes a person I love deeply : my grand mother.
 But on the other hand - and I'm ashamed to say - I've never found this watch beautiful.
 It's a pity I have that feelling, really.
-I still remember when my grandmother took me to a tobacco shop and showed me several watches in a display.
+I still remember when she took me to a tobacco shop and showed me several watches in a display.
 She chose the smallest one and said to me: look, that one is so pretty !
 At that moment, my hopes got ruined.

 And you didn't say anything?